Children’s Religious Education

 We all appreciate the work our teachers do to nurture the young people of our church.
 If you are able to contribute to UUCLV’s Religious Education program to help ensure its continuation, please consider how you can volunteer.
 While the rewards are immeasurable, the time commitment is limited and well defined.
 You will be asked to pass criminal and child abuse checks, and that you be involved in church life for at least 6 months before working with children and adults.

 Teacher: Teachers are asked to commit to prepare lessons once or twice a month.
 The lead teacher is responsible for preparing and leading lessons.
 Detailed curriculum, supplies, relevant student information, and training are all provided.
-You’ll be supported every step of the way by the combined wisdom of experienced teachers, the RE Committee, our Director of Lifespan Religious Education, Jansen Wendell, and our minister, Rev. Don Garrett.
+You’ll be supported every step of the way by the combined wisdom of experienced teachers, the RE Committee.

 If you prefer, you can also contribute in other ways.